There are certain meals and snacks that – though they may seem strange at first – enhance wellness and improve body composition.

 I expect adding an extra serving of clean animal protein during the day will probably help me to maintain my weight and muscle-tissue ratio at healthy levels from that point forward.

 - Have you ever experimented with transforming your own body composition?

-- What would you change – reduce fat cells, or increase muscle tissue, or a combination of both?
+- How would you change your own body composition – reduce fat cells, increase muscle tissue, or a combination of both?